jamiepla1/Azure-Landing-Zones/docs/content/terraform/_index.md

 weight: 20
 ---

-ALZ ❤️ AVM - A new approach to Azure Landing Zones with Terraform
+ALZ ❤️ AVM - Azure Verified Modules for Platform Landing Zones (ALZ)

 Based on continuous feedback from the community, we have adopted a more modular approach to deploying Azure Landing Zones with Terraform.
 This new approach is based on [Azure Verified Modules](https://aka.ms/avm) (AVM) and is designed to be more flexible.

+## Branding

+With the move to using Azure Verified Modules, we have new branding!
+We are using the following wording to describe the new offerings:

+> **Azure Verified Modules for Platform Landing Zones (ALZ)**

 ## Why have we made this change?